-The 2019-20 school year is the eighth year I will be teaching in the gifted education classroom; it is my fourth year in Madison County.
+The 2020-21 school year is the ninth year I will be teaching in the gifted education classroom; it is my fifth year in Madison County.
 Overall, I have been teaching over twenty years.

 My job is to meet the intellectual and affective needs of your gifted child.
 These are specific and special needs, and they vary tremendously from learner to learner.
 I look forward to getting to know your child and investing in his/her learning and personal development.